balancer/docs/docs/concepts/pools/composable-stable.md

 ### Pre-minting

 These pools mint an effectively infinite amount of their LP tokens at the time of pool creation.
 This help reduce gas costs because instead of using the mint/burn mechanism to join a pool, it uses a transfer on a join/exit, which is more efficient.

-## Predecessors

-**Composable Stable Pools** are a **superset of all previous Stable-type pools** (Stable Pools, MetaStable Pools, StablePhantom Pools, and StablePool v2) and therefore obsolete all previous pools.

 ## Use Cases